mb0/xelf-go/exp/README.md

 has two or more phases.
 In the first phases we call `Resl` methods to resolve all types.
 In the last phase we call `Eval` methods to evaluate an expression to a literal.

-The program itsel mostly manages type checking and otherwise calls out to environments and specs.
+The program itself mostly manages type checking and otherwise calls out to environments and specs.

 A `Env` configures the program evaluation by defining all symbols, importantly these symbols can resolve to specs that can be called and themselves create scoped environments that define symbols.